-Michelle Kim is an associate in the Intellectual Property Practice Group in the firm's Los Angeles and Orange County offices.
+Michelle Kim is an attorney in the Intellectual Property Practice Group in the firm's Los Angeles and Orange County offices.

 Areas of Practice

-Ms. Kim has represented clients in all aspects of intellectual property, including patent and trademark prosecution, counseling and litigation.
-Ms. Kim’s patent prosecution experience has included a broad range of technologies, including mechanical and medical devices, pharmaceutical products and delivery devices, immunoassays, various chemical compositions, consumer goods, software and Internet-related devices and methods, as well as aerospace inventions.
+Michelle has represented clients in all aspects of intellectual property, including patent and trademark prosecution, counseling and litigation.
+Michelle’s patent prosecution experience has included a broad range of technologies, including mechanical and medical devices, pharmaceutical products and delivery devices, immunoassays, various chemical compositions, consumer goods, software and Internet-related devices and methods, as well as aerospace inventions.

-Prior to practicing law, Ms. Kim was a forensic scientist at the Los Angeles Police Department crime laboratory where she directed the investigation of crime scenes, performed laboratory analyses of evidence and provided expert testimony in criminal cases.
-Ms. Kim was also an associate scientist at Beckman Instruments (now Beckman Coulter, Inc.) where she was responsible for validating various medical and chemical analyzer instruments.
-During her undergraduate studies at The Johns Hopkins University, Ms. Kim was involved in research projects involving drug metabolism, immunohistochemical studies involving the brain, and photo-driven electron and energy transfer reactions in inorganic coordination compounds and extended solids.
+Prior to practicing law, Michelle was a forensic scientist at the Los Angeles Police Department crime laboratory where she directed the investigation of crime scenes, performed laboratory analyses of evidence and provided expert testimony in criminal cases.
+Michelle was also an associate scientist at Beckman Instruments (now Beckman Coulter, Inc.) where she was responsible for validating various medical and chemical analyzer instruments.
+During her undergraduate studies at The Johns Hopkins University, Michelle was involved in research projects involving drug metabolism, immunohistochemical studies involving the brain, and photo-driven electron and energy transfer reactions in inorganic coordination compounds and extended solids.

 - U.S. District Court for the Central, Eastern and Northern Districts of California